Epsilon8854/awesome-Collaborative-SLAM/README.md

   * **Multi S-Graphs**:an Efficient Real-time Distributed Semantic-Relational Collaborative SLAM, *arxiv, 2024* [[Paper](https://arxiv.org/abs/2401.05152)] [[Code](https://github.com/snt-arg/multi_s_graphs_docker)]

 ## Distributed SLAM
 In a distributed system, the processing is spread across multiple nodes or agents.
 Robots collect data and perform their own localization and mapping, but also communicate and share information with each other to build a comprehensive global map.
-This could be peer-to-peer or via a central hub.
+This could be peer-to-peer or via a centra l hub.
   <!-- ### Visual -->
   <!-- ### Lidar -->
   * **DiSCo-SLAM**: Distributed Scan Context-Enabled Multi-Robot LiDAR SLAM With Two-Stage Global-Local Graph Optimization *RA-L, 2021*[[Paper](https://ieeexplore.ieee.org/abstract/document/9662965)] [[Code](https://github.com/RobustFieldAutonomyLab/DiSCo-SLAM)]